billscofield/HuaWei/linux/ssh/ssh_config.md

 By default, SSH listens on port 22.
 Changing the default SSH port adds an extra layer of security to your server by reducing the risk of automated attacks.

+ServerAliveInterval:

+    number of seconds that the client will wait before sending a null packet to the server (to keep the connection alive).

+    The default is 0, indicating that these messages will not be sent to the server.

+ClientAliveInterval:

+    number of seconds that the server will wait before sending a null packet to the client (to keep the connection alive).

+Setting a value of 0 (the default) will disable these features so your connection could drop if it is idle for too long.

+Host myhostshortcut
+    HostName myhost.com
+    User barthelemy
+    ServerAliveInterval 60
+    ServerAliveCountMax 10

+The above setting will work in the following way,

+    The client will wait idle for 60 seconds (ServerAliveInterval time) and, send a "no-op null packet" to the server and expect a response.
+If no response comes, then it will keep trying the above process till 10 (ServerAliveCountMax) times (600 seconds).
+If the server still doesn't respond, then the client disconnects the ssh connection.

+    ClientAliveCountMax on the server side might also help.
+This is the limit of how long a client are allowed to stay unresponsive before being disconnected.
+The default value is 3, as in three ClientAliveInterval.